dayvsonsales/dayvsonsales/README.md

 - 📚 I like to learn technologies
 - 📖 I'm currently studying serverless and microservices topics.
-- 💼 I have experience with software development working on range from frontend (basic level) to backend and DevOps too (just for fun).
-My last project was [Projeto TATU](https://projetotatu.com.br) (in Portuguese), an accessibility project for tourism using IoT (with beacons) technology.
+- 💼 I have experience with software development working on mobile and web applications.
+I'm Software Engineer at @hurbcom
 - 🗺 I love to travel and live extreme adventures

 <!-- this is an easter egg!!